 The tenant crime victim sued the landlord and won on a legal argument of the landlord’s failure to provide adequate security (negligent security) and the landlord’s failure to warn her that there was a risk someone could enter the apartment through a window.
 She was awarded $76,000 (in 1981 dollars, this is approximately $185,000 adjusting for inflation).

 Florida Residential Landlord and Tenant Act: Duty to Provide “Safe Conditions”

 The Florida Legislature has passed specific statutes that protect tenants in these situations.
 Adopting a version of the law proposed by the National Conference of Commissioners on Uniform State Laws, Florida now has the Florida Residential Landlord and Tenant Act.

-This law, among other things, requires landlords keep residential common areas in a “safe condition.”
+This law, among other things, requires landlords to keep residential common areas in a “safe condition.”
 Florida Statutes Section 83.51(2)(a)2,3.

-Therefore, for a renter in Florida living in apartment complex, condo, townhouse, or other rental unit, this law requires a landlord to take steps to protect a tenant, which includes preventing the tenant from becoming a crime victim.
+Therefore, for a renter in Florida living in an apartment complex, condo, townhouse, or another rental unit, this law requires a landlord to take steps to protect a tenant, which includes preventing the tenant from becoming a crime victim.
 A Landlord not only has a duty to provide safe conditions in a tenant’s home but also in common areas.